emartinezv/tesis/projects/gsm/README.md

      |            |
      +------------+

 The **User** layer involves all the functions the user needs to implement the library into his program (startup functions, timers, etc.) as well as the actual GSM modem-related functions (sending an SMS, reading an SMS, opening a TCP port, etc.).
-Almost all the lower level details are hidden from him.
+Almost all the lower level details are hidden from the user.

 The **Protocol** layer handles all the issues related to the AT command protocol.
 This means interpreting the actual commands and responses, keeping an internal status indicating whether a command has been processed fully, etc.